Who Gets the Test?

 What to Know About Test Results

-You should hear the results the next day.
+You should hear the results within 24 hours.
 Low levels of fetal fibronectin rule out the possibility of labor within the next two weeks.

 High levels don't necessarily mean that you are going into labor.
 They just indicate you're at higher risk.
 Your doctor may want to do more tests, such as ultrasounds.
 You may need drugs to slow down labor.
 Your baby may need medication to strengthen the lungs.